Hydrocodone: Pharmacodynamics

 Hydrocodone is a highly selective full agonist of the μ-opioid receptor (MOR).
 This is the main biological target of the endogenous opioid neuropeptide β-endorphin.
 Hydrocodone has low affinity for the δ-opioid receptor (DOR) and the κ-opioid receptor (KOR), where it is an agonist similarly.

 Studies have shown hydrocodone is stronger than codeine but only one-tenth as potent as morphine at binding to receptors and reported to be only 59% as potent as morphine in analgesic properties.
 However, in tests conducted on rhesus monkeys, the analgesic potency of hydrocodone was actually higher than morphine.
 Oral hydrocodone has a mean equivalent daily dosage (MEDD) factor of 0.4, meaning that 1 mg of hydrocodone is equivalent to 0.4 mg of intravenous morphine.
 However, because of morphine's low oral bioavailability, there is a 1:1 correspondence between orally administered morphine and orally administered hydrocodone.

 Pharmacokinetics

 Absorption

 Hydrocodone is only pharmaceutically available as an oral medication.
 It is well-absorbed, but the oral bioavailability of hydrocodone is only approximately 25%.
 The onset of action of hydrocodone via this route is 10 to 20 minutes, with a peak effect (Tmax) occurring at 30 to 60 minutes, and it has a duration of 4 to 8 hours.
+The FDA label for immediate-release hydrocodone with acetaminophen does not include any information on the influence of food on its absorption or other pharmacokinetics.
+Conversely, coadministration with a high-fat meal increases peak concentrations of different formulations of extended-release hydrocodone by 14 to 54%, whereas area-under-the-curve levels are not notably affected.